polyglotdev/devops-beginners-to-advanced-with-projects/README.md

   - **Throughput Optimized HDD (st1)**: Ideal for frequently accessed, throughput-intensive workloads.
   - **Cold HDD (sc1)**: Ideal for less frequently accessed workloads.
   - **Magnetic (standard)**: Lowest cost per gigabyte, ideal for infrequently accessed data.

+## CloudWatch

+- **CloudWatch** is a monitoring and observability service that provides data and insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+- **CloudWatch Metrics**: Monitor performance metrics in real-time, such as CPU utilization, network traffic, and disk I/O.
+- **CloudWatch Alarms**: Set alarms to automatically take actions based on predefined thresholds.
+- **CloudWatch Logs**: Collect and monitor log files from EC2 instances, AWS CloudTrail, and other sources.